-For the ICEFLU-churches (explained later) I was an outsider-daimist that came knocking on their door with a proposal to study their churches legal situation in a very sensitive moment.
+For the ICEFLU-churches (explained later), I was an outsider-daimist that came knocking on their door with a proposal to study their churches legal situation in a very sensitive moment.
 Perhaps surprising to me, they cooperated gladly and fully in this research.
-In Brazil, the openness of the ICEFLU churches towards me can partially be explained through my active participation in their Santo Daime works during my research.
-I saw that my fluent Brazilian-portuguese inspired confidence, and also that I have known this religious doctrine for about eight years, during which I obtained a law degree, etc.. .
-Still, since they had been subject to various academic studies in the past, at times it seemed certain questions I asked were responded with "readymade answers".
-Secondly, In one church of this study I have been introduced to Santo Daime, where I have participated numerous times in the religious congregations during the past years.
-Still, my intentions to write a thesis had initially been received with a great deal of reluctance, discomfort and scepticism.
+In Brazil, the openness of the ICEFLU churches can be explained through my active participation in their Santo Daime works during my research.
+I saw that my fluent Brazilian-portuguese inspired confidence, and also that I have known this religious doctrine for about eight years (during which I obtained a law degree).
+Still, since they had been subject to various academic studies in the past, at times it seemed that certain amounts of my questions were responded with "ready-made answers".
+Secondly, one church of this study is where I have been introduced to Santo Daime, and I have participated numerous times in their religious congregations during the past years.
+Still, my intention to write a thesis was initially received with a great deal of reluctance, discomfort and scepticism.
 This seemed to be mainly inspired by the worry of me embarking on a naïve quest to "liberate" Santo Daime, and also the fact that the legal situation of this church is very sensitive.
-Furthermore, past experiences with the law have not inspired much confidence and positivity.
+Furthermore, past experiences with authorities had not inspired much confidence and positivity.
 With the passing of time, their attitude changed and I have had the opportunity to ask all my research-related questions in cooperative manner.
 As such, both the initial reluctance of my faculty and my "outside"-relation with the churches I wished to study had put me in an extremely difficult and reflective position, where both seemed to seriously put into question "who" I am and "why" I do what I do.
 My insider position felt more like an outsider position, which forced me to take a good look at myself, asking myself the same questions others where posing.